URLAutoRedirector/URLAutoRedirector/.github/CONTRIBUTING.md

 ## A thank you

 Thanks!
-Hacking on Jekyll should be fun.
+Hacking on URL Auto Redirector should be fun.
 If you find any of this hard to figure out, let us know so we can improve our process or documentation!